4/24/2025

 Andres Shepard

-Analyst, Canto Fijeral
+Analyst, Canto Federal

 Perfect.
-Thank you so much again, and congratulations on the quarter.
+Thank you so much again and congratulations on the quarter.
 I'll pass it on.

 speaker

-Call Operator
+Operator

-Conference Call Operator
+Conference Operator

-you.
+Thank you.
 Thank you.
 We will now take the next question from the line of Greg Lewis from BTIG LLC.
 Please go ahead.

 speaker